 Due to confusion, this does not include weekends and other lead times noted on the web site.

-Ball Joint Dana 60 Ford (Over the Spring) Steering Conversion for Chevy Solid Axle Conversion trucks using the 93-97 Ford Ball Joint Dana 60, 99-04 Dana 60 or Dana 50 Ford Ball joint Super Duty axle.
+Ball Joint Dana 60 Ford (Over the Spring) Steering Conversion for Chevy Solid Axle Converted trucks using the 93-97 Ford Ball Joint Dana 60, 99-04 Dana 60 or Dana 50 Ford Ball joint Super Duty axle.

 Kit includes 4 relief drop pit man arm for the Chevy IFS box, new adjustable drag link with 1 ton tie rod ends, 5 stud billet steel steering arm, 5 studs, conical washers, nuts and machine work to your knuckle.

 - We do not have knuckles machined and in stock to trade out YOU NEED TO SEND US YOUR KNUCKLE FOR MACHINING.

 - There are multiple brake caliper mounts over a 5 year stretch 92-97, Super Duty 99-04 knuckles are the same and any year will Work.